|

 switch is part of a fully functional telephone network and that the switch has no

+functional value unless it is part of the network.
 Mr. Acorn also gave the following evidence on the issue of whether, in

 his view, the switch is incorporated into a structure, building of fixture: